graz-sh/graz/README.md

 - 👏 Fully typed and tree-shakeable
 - ...and many more ✨

----

-**🚧 Currently in development and might not be ready for production use, expect breaking changes until we reach version 1.x 🚧**

----

 ## Installing

 Install `graz` using [npm](https://docs.npmjs.com/cli/v8/commands/npm-install), [yarn](https://yarnpkg.com/cli/add), or [pnpm](https://pnpm.io/cli/install):